 First, determine the length of your curtains and the width of the hem.
-You can either cut the fabric to the required drop, or measure the fabric by the metre and cut it to the desired length.
-For the most consistent results, choose fabric with an even thickness and a 1.5cm (5/8in) seam allowance.
+You can either cut the fabric to the required drop or measure the fabric by the meter and cut it to the desired length.
+For the most consistent results, choose a fabric with an even thickness and a 1.5cm (5/8in) seam allowance.

 Once you have your measurements, it is time to select your shirring/pleating tape.
 You can find this at any fabric store.
 The shirring/pleating tape should be on the wrong side of the fabric.
 It should be placed about one inch from the top edge of the curtain.
 It should also be turned over on each end so that there is no raw edge.

 Next, you will need a clear elastic.
 You can find this at a fabric store or hardware store.
 It should be a length of fabric that is about a half inch longer than the smallest fabric piece you have chosen.
 You can either use the elastic straight or stretch it before you stitch.
 If you do not want to stretch the elastic, you can use a straight pin to mark the curve of the elastic.

 Adding grommets when sewing curtains is a great way to give your drapes an organized look.
 While this task might seem difficult, it’s actually not.
 Once you get the hang of it, you’ll know exactly how much fabric you need to cut.

 First, lay out your curtain panel on a flat surface.
 This will help you keep the fabric from touching the wall.
 You should also take note of how long the curtain rod will need to be so that you can determine how many grommets to install.